awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/web.md

 | category5      | string    | False    | The category5 of the item     |

 You can use the above preset item attributes, of course, you can also add custom attributes to an item.
 In addition to the preset attributes, an item can add up to 10 custom attributes.

+## Google Tag Manager integration

+1. Download the Clickstream SDK template file (.tpl) from the [SDK Release Page](https://github.com/awslabs/clickstream-web/releases).

+2. Refer to the Google Tag Manager [Import Guide](https://developers.google.com/tag-platform/tag-manager/templates#export_and_import) for instructions on importing the .tpl file as a custom template in your tag manager console.

+3. Refer to the [Use your new tag](https://developers.google.com/tag-platform/tag-manager/templates#use_your_new_tag) to add ClickstreamAnalytics tag to your container.

+4. The ClickstreamAnalytics tag currently supports four tag types:
+     * Initialize SDK
+     * Record Custom Event
+     * Set User ID
+     * Set User Attribute

+!!! info "Important"

+    Please ensure that you initialize the SDK tag first before use other ClickstreamAnalytics tag types.

 ## Change log